Core Topic · last checked July 2, 2026

 Use the checklist alongside the broker’s official legal and platform pages, not marketing posts or social media ads.

-Mobile trading offers convenience, but that can lead to rash decisions.
-Common pitfalls include trading too frequently, hitting the wrong buttons, reacting to alerts without reviewing your full position, and assuming a slick app means the broker is trustworthy.
-The CFTC and SEC warn that forex offers can be part of scams and that promises of high returns with little risk are suspicious.
+Convenience can encourage rushed trading decisions.
+Frequent trading, mistaken taps, reacting to alerts without reviewing the whole position, and treating a polished app as evidence of a trustworthy broker are recurring pitfalls.
+The CFTC and SEC warn that forex offers may form part of scams, and that promises of high returns with little risk are suspicious.

-Start with verifying licensing, then review platform support, order options, fees, and account access.
-Confirm the broker states the platform version, clarifies which instruments are available on mobile, discloses costs openly, and lets you check trade history and open positions within the app.
-If the broker offers signals, bots, or copy trading, be wary of performance claims without independent proof rather than just screenshots or testimonials.
+Begin by verifying licensing, then examine platform support, order choices, fees and account access.
+A broker should state the platform version, identify instruments available on mobile, disclose costs clearly, and allow you to view trade history and open positions in the app.
+Where signals, bots or copy trading are offered, treat performance claims without independent proof cautiously rather than relying only on screenshots or testimonials.

-MetaTrader 4 and 5 official documentation list typical mobile features: real-time charts, trade history, push notifications, technical indicators, and a variety of order types.
-MetaTrader 5 adds netting and hedging on mobile, while MetaTrader 4 highlights one-tap trading and multiple chart types for iPhone and iPad.
-These features reflect the platform’s capabilities, not guarantees that every broker offers identical trading conditions.
+Official MetaTrader 4 and 5 documentation lists real-time charts, trade history, push notifications, technical indicators and a range of order types among typical mobile features.
+MetaTrader 5 adds netting and hedging on mobile.
+MetaTrader 4 highlights one-tap trading and multiple chart types for iPhone and iPad.
+These are platform capabilities, not assurances that every broker provides the same trading conditions.

-Check the broker’s legal entity, regulator registration, and platform details.
-Cross-reference these with the app store listing and the broker’s client area.
-For MetaTrader mobile access, confirm the exact server name, supported instruments, and whether you can deposit, withdraw, and verify your account entirely within the app.
-Missing or inconsistent info is a red flag.
+Review the broker’s legal entity, regulator registration and platform information, then cross-reference them against the app store listing and the broker’s client area.
+For MetaTrader mobile access, confirm the exact server name, supported instruments, and whether deposits, withdrawals and account verification can all be completed in the app.
+Missing or inconsistent information is a red flag.

 Common questions